Archives: Our Team

 Prior to this role, Caryn worked as an ECM and M&A lawyer in both Australia and the UK.

 Caryn is a regular speaker at global legal technology and innovation conferences and was recognised as one of Australia’s top legal innovators in the Financial Times Asia-Pacific Innovative Lawyers Awards 2018.
-Caryn also won ‘Innovator of the Year’ in the Women in Law Awards 2019.
-Caryn is a member of the Steering Group for the Chief Innovation Officers Forum, Australia and is a GROWL (Global Rise of Women in LegalTech) mentor.
+Caryn also won ‘Innovator of the Year’ in the Women in Law Awards in both 2019 and 2020.

 Caryn has a combined Bachelor of Commerce (Accounting) and Bachelor of Laws from UNSW and a Graduate Diploma in Applied Finance (Finsia).
 She is also a Certified Practising Project Practitioner and Certified ICAgile Professional.

 Michelle is a director of a private investment company, and has more than 30 years financial services experience, including 10 years as Chief Investment Officer of Ivany Investment Group.
 Michelle holds a Bachelor of Commerce degree from the University of Western Australia, is a Fellow of the Financial Services Institute of Australia, a graduate of the Australian Institute of Company Directors and also a qualified Chartered Accountant.
 She currently chairs Impact Asset Management and the Investment Committee of Impact Investment Group, is a member of Quintessential Equities’ Advisory Board, advises HNW families and works for a number of philanthropic organisations.
 Michelle is currently a member of Global Citizen’s Policy Advisory Board in New York, and until recently was a Director of So They Can, an African NGO.
 She has previously served on a number of NSW Jewish Communal Appeal boards.